ylhua/ylhua.github.io/_publications/2020-06-01-Infrared-image-period-extension.md

 ---
 title: "Infrared image period extension algorithm based on StarGAN"
 collection: publications
-category: conferences
+category: masterthesis
 permalink: /publication/2020-06-01-Infrared-image-period-extension
-excerpt: 'This project, along with the work mentioned in the first published paper above, is part of my master\'s thesis on infrared image generation.
+excerpt: 'This project, along with the work mentioned in the first published paper above, is part of my thesis on infrared image generation.
 The published paper generates infrared images from RGB images, but this project achieves infrared image generation for images taken at different times of the day.'
 date: 2020-06-01
 venue: 'GitHub Journal of Bugs'
 paperurl: '../files/ICCAIS_Infrared Image Generation.pdf'